biomed-AI/DeepECG/README.md

 ![](figures/Step2.png)

-The processed genotype data are used as input to DeepECG and output a table (column name: FID, predicted_trait) in .csv format
+The processed genotype data are used as input to DeepECG.
+DeepECG will output a table (column name: FID, predicted_trait) in .csv format.
+The first column of output file is the sample ID, the second column is predicted ECG trait.
+The code is:

 ```
 python main.py  --ECG_trait feature \ # indicated ECG trait for prediction